PyroMikeGit/SuperKaizoIronMON/README.md

    4. Can't surf on Routes 19-21 until you have 6 Kanto badges
    5. Must defeat Blaine first before exploring the rest of Seafoam Islands

+### Platinum
+1. **Mid-game Pivot Rules**:
+   - You must pivot to a new mon at the Great Marsh when you first get to Pastoria City
+2. You must complete Veilstone Gym after arriving for the first time, before heading south of the city

 ## Smart AI ROM Patches

 Apply patches using this website: [RomPatcher JS](https://www.marcrobledo.com/RomPatcher.js/)